Monday 1st March

 Friday 19th March

 Lawson Cairns is now on nightly trench-digging duty near Ypres, sharing a tent with two sanitary policemen and a soldier with dysentery.
-He left his tent for the front line at 10.40 pm last night.
+His shift last night began at 10.40 pm.
 From today’s diary entry:

 Monday 22nd March

-Lawson Cairns trained in medicine at Edinburgh University and was transferred today to medical duties in the Royal Army Medical Corps under Captain John Bowie from Edinburgh.
+Having trained in medicine at Edinburgh University, Lawson Cairns was transferred today to medical duties in the Royal Army Medical Corps under Captain John Bowie from Edinburgh.

-John Telford, a well-known blacksmith and engineer, died, age 70.
+John Telford, a well-known blacksmith and engineer in Langholm, died, age 70.
 He arrived from the neigbouring parish of Canonbie 30 years ago and built up a business with his brother James, a joiner.
 They supplied coaches to the Eskdale Temperance Hotel for its popular local tours.

 Tuesday 23rd March

-The International Bible Students’ Association [a precursor to the Jehovah’s Witnesses] is conducting a five-night ‘Photo Drama of Creation’ programme in the Buccleuch Hall this week, featuring a series of audio-visual presentations.
+The International Bible Students’ Association* is conducting a five-night ‘Photo Drama of Creation’ programme in the Buccleuch Hall this week, featuring a series of audio-visual presentations.

 Wednesday 24th March